rlatimer4/esphome-components/README.md

 ## ESPhome - Jura E8
-This is an ESPhome custom component to communicate with a Jura Impressa J6 coffee machine.
+This is an ESPhome custom component to communicate with a Jura E8 coffee machine.
 It may also work with other serially-controlled Jura models with minimal adjustment.

 It allows monitoring and control via HomeAssistant: